Information for Faculty

 Developing a Study Abroad Course

 Any faculty member in any discipline can propose a study abroad course.
-Before formulating a proposal, the faculty member is encouraged to meet with the Director of Study Abroad and Exchange Programs to discuss his/her plans, to learn about the policies/procedures governing study abroad courses, and to map out a very rough budget for the course.
+Before formulating a proposal, the faculty member is encouraged to meet with the Director of Study Abroad and Exchange Programs at the Western Institute to discuss his/her plans, to learn about the policies/procedures governing study abroad courses, and to map out a very rough budget for the course.

 It is never too early to submit a proposal for approval.
 It is recommended that proposals be submitted at least nine (9) months before the course is to be offered.
 Proposals may be submitted as early as eighteen (18) months in advance.
-Proposals submitted six (6) months in advance may not be approved by the Study Abroad Advisory Council.
+Proposals submitted six (6) months in advance may not be approved by the Western Institute.

-The Study Abroad Council will only consider complete proposals.
-It is expected that the faculty member will attend the Study Abroad Advisory Council meeting at which his/her proposal is considered.
+The Western Institute will only consider complete proposals.
 A complete proposal consists of two elements:

 - A completed Study Abroad Course Worksheet [pdf]